channingwalton/typeclassopedia/docs/index.md

   }
 ```

-If the Option is a Some, then the functon can be applied to the value, and a new Some returned with the result.
+If the Option is a Some, then the function can be applied to the value, and a new Some returned with the result.
 If the Option is a None, then map can only return None since there is no value to apply the function to.

-So we can now work with values in options not by pattern matching but by mapping with a function.
+So we can now work with values in options by mapping an Option with a function.

 List
 ----

 Lists are important data structures and its self-evident why they are needed.

-Scala's standard library comes with a List so we won't go into writing one (hint: write one yourself as an exercise) but there are a couple of things to point out.
+Scala's standard library comes with a List so we won't go into writing one
+(challenge: write one yourself as an exercise) but there are a couple of things to point out.

-1. Like Option, List requires a type parameter. eg List\[Int\] for a list of integers
+1. Like Option, List requires a type parameter, eg. List\[Int\] for a list of integers
 2. It has a map method like Option

 List's map method is roughly like this: